jiwan-stack/notion-p/README.md

-# Notion Proxy Service
+# Notion Proxy Service with Direct File Upload

-A Netlify function that acts as a proxy to the Notion API, with automatic database ID injection for creating pages.
+A Netlify function that acts as a proxy to the Notion API, with automatic database ID injection for creating pages and **direct image uploads to Notion**.

 ## Local Development